 The other three hypothesis tests are not very useful.

-• Testing if the Intercept is 0 is testing whether y is 0 for females at age 0.
+is 0 for females at age 0. - Testing if

 Other more useful tests, as Harrell outlines in Table 2.2, are as follows: